wuyujack/ISL/README.md

 - networkx
 - tqdm

-We recemmend to use the conda to create an specific environment for this project.
+We recommend to use the `conda` to create an specific environment for this project.

-You first need to read the installation guideline from [BREEDS-Benchmarks](https://github.com/MadryLab/BREEDS-Benchmarks) and You should also be aware of the requirement in BREEDS-Benchmarks repo since our code is directly based on the BREEDS-Benchmarks to generate the ISL experimental protocols.
+You first need to read the installation guideline from [BREEDS-Benchmarks](https://github.com/MadryLab/BREEDS-Benchmarks) and you should also be aware of the requirement in BREEDS-Benchmarks repo since our code is directly based on the [BREEDS-Benchmarks](https://github.com/MadryLab/BREEDS-Benchmarks) to generate the ISL experimental protocols.

 0. Clone this repo: `https://github.com/wuyujack/ISL.git`
 1. You can git clone the BREEDS-Benchmarks anywhere in your computer, just use: `git clone https://github.com/MadryLab/BREEDS-Benchmarks.git` to get the BREEDS benchmark's splits information from their official GitHub repo.
 The path of your BREEDS-Benchmarks folder will be passed by the `--info_dir` when you are running the experiments later.